By Courtney Trenwith

 “[But] they haven’t quite yet worked out how best to see it and make it a winning combination.

-“[However], I’m sure if another, similar opportunity came up [Tim Clark] would consider it.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“[However], I’m sure if another, similar opportunity came up [Tim Clark] would consider it.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 The point is that you could before and still can fly Geneva to Melbourne one-stop on Emirates.
 The customer has gained nothing.
 Emirates already serves the Australia Dubai route well.
 So what does Qantas add?
 I was surprised when it was first reported, I can't see anything in it for either party.
 Qantas has removed a point of difference it had with Emirates for people flying to Europe and Emirates has gained a competitor on its Aus - DXB route.
 Wonderful.

 1/ Emirates (EK) has one big competitor /ie. British Airways(BA) & Qantas(QF) JV/ less on Australia-Europe